Welcome to our feature highlighting what you need to know about university skills.

 • The situation can be quite stressful as places on the course get filled up very quickly.
 Students will have to be extremely proactive to make sure that positions they are rooting for are not filled.

-• The students should be rushing into accepting the first place they find on the list.
+• Students should be rushing into accepting the first place they find on the list.
 Every application needs to act swiftly but needs to make the right decision as well.